 Contusion and Laceration

 Contusion is the medical name for bruising of the brain following a traumatic head injury.
 Lacerations are tears in the brain, which can occur in a traumatic brain injury accident.
 Generally speaking, contusion and laceration are more serious than concussion.
 In some cases, contusion and lacerations are minor and produce only mild symptoms.
 In more serious cases, however, these closed head injuries can result in serious headache, vomiting, dizziness, pupil irregularities, cognitive impairment, confusion, weakness and/or numbness, and more.
 MRI is often used to diagnose contusion and laceration closed head injuries.

 Diffuse Axonal Injury can be one of the most devastating types of head injury.
 In cases of severe DAI, as many as 80 percent of patients fall into a coma and never regain consciousness.
 Diffuse Axonal injury often occurs in accidents when the head rapidly accelerates and then decelerates, as in whiplash.
 This head injury typically results from twisting or rotational forces (angular momentum), as opposed to forward and back motion.
 The most common cause of diffuse axonal injury is motor vehicle accidents.
 It is often difficult to diagnose diffuse axonal injury.

 Seek Justice for Your Loved Ones

 If you or a loved one have suffered a closed head injury as a result of an accident, you may be able to seek compensation for your past and future damages, such as medical costs, disability, loss of income or earning potential, pain and suffering, and more.
-To learn, contact a closed head injury attorney at Oshman & Mirisola today.
+To learn, contact a closed head injury attorney at The Oshman Firm today.